-Welcome to the new website for the class of ’54.
-This new website offers classmates the opportunity to include comments but there is so much spam on the internet that it is blocked.
+This new Y54 website offers classmates the opportunity to include comments but there is so much spam on the internet that all commentary is blocked.
 If you wish to comment please send an email to firstname.lastname@example.org and it will be posted.

 A “Yale Class of 1954” Facebook listing has been established where classmates can upload comments, pictures and references to other websites of interest.
 So far, virtually no interest!

 Early-bird class notes from Russ Reynolds, class secretary.

 Read them here first!